natalie-mein/libft/README.md

 #### **part 1**

-The functions in the first part of the project are copies of standard C ibrary functions and are mostly for string manipulation.
+The functions in the first part of the project are copies of standard C library functions and are mostly for string manipulation.

 #### **part 2**